 - A draft of your National Register Nomination Form in a Microsoft Word Document:

-- The submission should include a digital copy of the nomination form.
-Digital documents can be submitted via cd, email, or through an online sharing website (Dropbox, etc).
+- The submission should be a digital copy of the nomination form and can be submitted via cd, email, or through an online sharing website (Dropbox, etc).

 - Site Map (Example)